icann/icann-rdap/docs/rdap-cli-tools/cli-client/usage.md

 You can explicitly control this behavior using the `-O` command argument or the `RDAP_OUTPUT` environment variable (see below).

+The `--json` parameter is equivalent to `-O pretty-compact-json`.

+The `--rpsl` parameter is equivalent to `-O rpsl`.

+## JSContact

+The `--to-jscontact` parameter will automatically convert vCard/jCard to JSContact.
+This may be useful when processing the output in JSON format.

 ## Directing Queries To A Specific Server

 By default, the client will use the RDAP bootstrap files provided by IANA to determine the authoritative server